Give us a call now for an immediate match with a local pro.

 Today's Homeowner looks at dozens of datapoints on hvac companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-HVAC installation or maintenance costs change depending on your system.
-Common HVAC unit types include the following:
+The cost of HVAC installation or maintenance changes depending on the type of unit you have.
+Common varieties of HVAC units include the following:

-HVAC Unit Type | Cost | |
+| HVAC Unit Type | Cost | |

-Split | $1,792-$4,569 | |
+| Split | $1,792-$4,569 | |

-Hybrid Split | $3,632-$6,691 | |
+| Hybrid Split | $3,632-$6,691 | |

-Heat Pump | $2,812-$28,655 | |
+| Heat Pump | $2,812-$28,655 | |

-Packaged Heating and Air | $235-$392 |
+| Packaged Heating and Air | $235-$392 |

-Service | Cost | |
+| Service | Cost | |

-Filter Replacement | $59-$157 | |
+| Filter Replacement | $59-$157 | |

-Condensor Cleaning | $1,177-$3,530 | |
+| Condensor Cleaning | $1,177-$3,530 | |

-Thermostat Repair | $78-$196 | |
+| Thermostat Repair | $78-$196 | |

-Ductwork Cleaning | $377-$941 |
+| Ductwork Cleaning | $377-$941 |

-Knowing what to look for in an HVAC company is important for a successful project.
-Partnering with an experienced, licensed contractor can give you peace of mind and make sure your system provides reliable heating and air conditioning for your home.
+Knowing what to look for in an HVAC company is crucial for a successful project.
+Partnering with an experienced, licensed contractor can offer you peace of mind and ensure your system provides reliable heating and air conditioning for your home.

-Request estimates from at least three HVAC contractors.
+Request estimates from at least three HVAC providers.
 Explain your issues and ask if specialists can inspect your system in person.
 Compare each company's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
 Avoid companies that pressure you or demand payment before work.

 Look for an HVAC company that employs qualified technicians who have the necessary licensure and training.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 In Mississippi, HVAC contractors and subcontractors are required to be licensed by the Mississippi State Board of Contractors.
 To obtain this license, contractors need to provide proof of general liability insurance, as well as workers' compensation insurance if they have above a certain number of employees.
 Reviewing feedback on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can assist your decision.
-Choose a company with stellar reviews and reports of positive customer experiences.
+Choose a company with stellar reviews and stories of positive customer experiences.

 Always get quotes for HVAC service in writing before committing to a provider.
 A detailed quote should cover both materials and labor.
 Make sure you understand all terms before signing a contract.